-The last time you went to the grocery store or your favorite fast food chain, you may have been asked to donate a dollar to a cause.
+The last time you went to the grocery store or your favorite fast-food chain, you may have been asked to donate a dollar to a cause.
 These fundraising drives are one of many types of cause marketing.

 Cause marketing is a partnership between a for-profit business and a nonprofit cause.
 These partnerships are mutually beneficial.
 The for-profit business shows customers that they care about more than the bottom line.
 Meanwhile, the nonprofit is able to raise needed funds or awareness in ways they may not be able to do on their own.

-In 2019, cause marketing is projected to raise $2.23 billion for charitable causes.* Regardless of whether you’re a for-profit business or a nonprofit, those impressive numbers are enough to make you consider a cause marketing campaign!
+In 2019, cause marketing was projected to raise $2.23 billion for charitable causes.* Regardless of whether you’re a for-profit business or a nonprofit, those impressive numbers are enough to make you consider a cause marketing campaign!

 Below are 3 tips for better cause marketing.
 While these tips are aimed and oriented toward those in the nonprofit world, your for-profit business may also benefit from keeping these things in mind as you find a charity partner for your next cause marketing campaign.